TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 older web-browsers.
 Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
-The content images will never be shown with a width above 1200 pixels.
+The content images will never be shown with a width above 600 pixels.
-Therefore, for a typical content image, a file size of 1 MB should be typical.
+Therefore, for a typical content image, a file size of 100KB should be typical.

 <img src="diagrams/inserting-image.png" alt="How to insert an image" height="275"/>